Jobs Posted on the Whova Community Board of Call of the Wild Conference 2022

 Wildlife Rehabilitation Internship

-Wildlife Rehabilitation Interns will assist in all aspects of care in the wildlife hospital with the goal to release the patients back into the wild.
-This includes (but is not limited to): physical assessment and stabilization of incoming animals, food preparation and feeding, medication administration, record keeping, following veterinary orders, animal husbandry and care, and release preparation.
+New Mexico Wildlife Center Wildlife Rehabilitation Interns will assist in all aspects of care in the wildlife hospital with the goal to release the patients back into the wild.
+This includes (but is not lim... ited to): physical assessment and stabilization of incoming animals, food preparation and feeding, medication administration, record keeping, following veterinary orders, animal husbandry and care, and release preparation.

 Wildlife Rehabilitation Supervisor

-The WCV is a non-profit conservation organization with a professionally staffed, fully equipped, 5,700 square foot hospital, research, and environmental education center located in Waynesboro, Virginia, in the heart of the Shenandoah Valley.
+Wildlife Center of Virginia The WCV is a non-profit conservation organization with a professionally staffed, fully equipped, 5,700 square foot hospital, research, and environmental education center located i... n Waynesboro, Virginia, in the heart of the Shenandoah Valley.
 WCV is presented with approximately 3,700 patients annually representing more than 200 different species.
 In 2021, 50 percent of patient admissions were mammals;10 percent were reptiles/amphibians; 40 percent were birds (including nearly 400 raptors and vultures).
 The WCV is the only center in the state permitted to rehabilitate Black Bears.
+The Wildlife Rehabilitation Supervisor is responsible for the daily rehabilitation operations in the veterinary department; supervises two Wildlife Rehabilitators, Wildlife Rehabilitation Intern, and Rehabilitation Externship students; coordinates the Center’s Apprenticeship Program, Externship Program; ensures daily care of patients at the hospital; works in coordination with the Wildlife Care Academy to develop and deliver educational content; acts as a liaison for rehabilitators and other contacts outside of the Center.
+The Wildlife Rehabilitation Supervisor will be supervised by the Director of Veterinary Services

 Executive Director

-Rockfish Wildlife Sanctuary (RWS) is seeking a strong, experienced professional who is passionate about wildlife and its importance to the environment.
+Rockfish Wildlife Sanctuary Rockfish Wildlife Sanctuary (RWS) is seeking a strong, experienced professional who is passionate about wildlife and its importance to the environment.

-The ED will have experience leading and managing a nonprofit organization and will also have demonstrated experience in wildlife rehabilitation and/or wildlife advocacy.
+The ED will have e... xperience leading and managing a nonprofit organization and will also have demonstrated experience in wildlife rehabilitation and/or wildlife advocacy.
 The successful candidate for this position will have strong development skills and will have experience in building authentic partnerships within and across communities to advance the mission of a nonprofit organization.
 The ED will be able to measure the organization’s success and advocate for financial resources to create improvements.

 The successful applicant will furthermore have demonstrated initiative, creativity, flexibility and inspirational leadership for implementing program enhancements in their workplaces.
 The ED will work collaboratively with the RWS Board of Directors to identify priorities, contribute to strategic planning, and create fundraising strategies.
 Ultimately, the ED will be a dynamic and devoted individual who is excited to share our mission with our established donor base, prospective supporters, foundation representatives, and corporate partners.
 The ED will be expected to work with the Board and RWS staff to develop and implement strategies for accomplishing organizational goals.